Tiendil/blog.feeds.fun/content/posts/2026-002-january-2026-in-feeds-fun/en.md

 **What improved for users of [feeds.fun](https://feeds.fun)**:

-- Improved performance, precision and stability of feeds discovery logic.
+- Improved performance, precision, and stability of feeds discovery logic.
-- Improved OPML import, now it better handles errors and displays user-friendly messages in case of problems.
+- Improved OPML import; it now better handles errors and displays user-friendly messages in case of problems.
 - Tag filter is now case-insensitive.

 **What improved for self-hosted users**: